mxochicale/3minutesthesis/rehearsals/abstract-submission/README.md

 That is the future that I am working on.
 A future where humanoid robots can automatically enhance and monitor physical activities of the elderly.

-Perhaps my family, back in Mexico, are not going to be directly benefit from these technological advances but I do believe that future generations of people worldwide will be assisted by caregiver robots, therefore making the elderly more independent, happier and healthier!
+Perhaps my parents, back in Mexico, are not going to be directly benefit from these technological advances but I do believe that future generations of people will be assisted by caregiver robots, therefore making the elderly more independent, happier and healthier!

-385 _words_
+388 _words_

 # References
 * [ [0] Mark Hay, 24 June 2015 ](https://www.good.is/articles/robots-elder-care-pepper-exoskeletons-japan)